analogdevicesinc/ai8x-training/README.md

   When using more than 64 input or output channels, weight memory is shared, and effective capacity decreases.
   Weights must be arranged according to specific rules detailed in [Layers and Weight Memory](#layers-and-weight-memory).

 * The total of [1,280 KiB of data memory](docs/AHBAddresses.md) is split into 16 sections of 80 KiB each.
 When not using streaming mode, any data channel (input, intermediate, or output) must completely fit into one memory instance.
-This limits the first-layer input to 286×286 pixels per channel in the CHW format.
+This limits the first-layer input to 81,920 pixels per channel in CHW format (286×286 when height = width).
 However, when using more than one input channel, the HWC format may be preferred, and all layer outputs are in HWC format as well.
-In those cases, it is required that four channels fit into a single memory section — or 143×143 pixels per channel.
+In those cases, it is required that four channels fit into a single memory section — or 20,480 pixels per channel (143×143 when height = width).
   Note that the first layer commonly creates a wide expansion (i.e., a large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.
 In many cases, [Data Folding](#data-folding) (distributing the input data across multiple channels) can effectively increase both the input dimensions as well as improve model performance.

 * The hardware supports 1D and 2D convolution layers, 2D transposed convolution layers (upsampling), element-wise addition, subtraction, binary OR, binary XOR as well as fully connected layers (`Linear`), which are implemented using 1×1 convolutions on 1×1 data:

   * The maximum number of input neurons is 1024, and the maximum number of output neurons is 1024 (16 each per processor used).
   * `Flatten` functionality is available to convert 2D input data for use by fully connected layers, see [Fully Connected Layers](#fully-connected-linear-layers).
-  * When “flattening” two-dimensional data, the input dimensions (C×H×W) must satisfy C×H×W ≤ 16384, and H×W ≤ 256.
+  * When “flattening” two-dimensional data, the input dimensions (C×H×W) must satisfy C×H×W ≤ 16,384, and H×W ≤ 256.
 Pooling cannot be used at the same time as flattening.
   * Element-wise operators support from 2 up to 16 inputs.
   * Element-wise operators can be chained in-flight with pooling and 2D convolution (where the order of pooling and element-wise operations can be swapped).
   * For convenience, a `Softmax` operator is supported in software.